nus-cs2103-AY1920S1/duke/README.md

 Duke Bunny can help you add expenses into the expense list.
 If an income is already inputted, he will calculate how much of the income is left or how much is overspent.
 He will also show the total expenditure.
+If there is incorrect user input format, he will also reply with what went wrong.
 The data will be saved once the command is made.

 - To add an expense where *$220* was spent on buying a *Bike* and the income I previously inputted is *$1800*, send: